100 + Fundraising Ideas!

 – Cookbook fundraiser: charge for having a personal recipe added (can be dedicated to special people), then sell the cookbooks

-– Healthy bake sale fundraiser: offer organic breads, not-so-sweet dessert, fruit tarts
+– Healthy bake sale fundraiser: offer organic breads, not-so-sweet dessert, fruit tarts and other baked goods.

 – Funny beauty pageant